MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

     /**
      * Enable M3 commands for laser mode inline power planner syncing.
      * This feature enables any M3 S-value to be injected into the block buffers while in
      * CUTTER_MODE_CONTINUOUS.
-The option allows M3 laser power to be commited without waiting
+The option allows M3 laser power to be committed without waiting
-     * for a planner syncronization
+     * for a planner synchronization
      */
     //#define LASER_POWER_SYNC